oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-6-home.png " ")

 	Clicking **Charts** provides quick visibility into the health of the EBS application.
 We can continue our previous investigation by expanding the chart time displayed from **Last 60 Minutes** to **Last 14 Days**.
-From this page nothing appears to standout as a cause for high number of jobs that have errored.
+From this page nothing appears to standout as a cause for high number of requests that have errored.
 The **Completed Requests by Application** and the number of **Active User Sessions** remain consistent.
 The remaining charts show periods of activity but no drastic changes are apparent.
 Since we have already covered tables, let's move on to Stack View.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-7-home.png " ")